 Together, they are affectionately called the Four Musketeers.
 They valiantly won the paws of the fair Marsh Pride females from the unfortunate males they either killed or sent packing.

 A little over a year ago, thanks to the efforts of the Conservancy vets, he survived a Maasai spear to his side after he tried to kill a warrior’s cow.
 (Note to Scar: Don’t mess with the Maasai.)
-He’s the big cat equivalent of the Energizer bunny: he takes a licking but keeps on ticking!
+He’s the lion equivalent of the Energizer bunny: he takes a licking but keeps on ticking!
 And the crowds go wild… metaphorically of course.

 In July of this past year, I saw friends posting images of Scar on Facebook while on safari in the Mara Triangle.
 Unexpectedly, he and two of his three siblings, Hunter and Sikio, crossed the Mara River and were in the Mara Triangle wreaking havoc with the males there, taking over prides right and left.
 I was so jealous; I wanted to see Scar too!